Forgiveness: Letting Go of Grudges and Bitterness

-When you’re hurt by someone you love and trust, you might become angry, sad or confused.
+When someone you love and trust hurts you, you might become angry, sad or confused.
 If you dwell on hurtful events or situations, grudges filled with resentment, vengeance and hostility can take root.
 If you allow negative feelings to crowd out positive feelings, you might find yourself swallowed up by your own bitterness or sense of injustice.

 If you’re unforgiving, you might:

 - Bring anger and bitterness into every relationship and new experience

 - Become so wrapped up in the wrong that you can’t enjoy the present

 - Feel that your life lacks meaning or purpose, or that you’re at odds with your spiritual beliefs